ASSERT-KTH/sorald/README.md

 `cd target`

-`java -jar sonarqube-repair-0.1-SNAPSHOT-jar-with-dependencies.jar arg1 arg2`
+`java -jar target/sonarqube-repair-0.1-SNAPSHOT-jar-with-dependencies.jar arg1 arg2`

+If this command is run from somewhere other than `sonarqube-repair/` , you need to create a directory `source/act/` in that location and put your source files there.

 arg1 and arg2 are optional parameters.
 Give either 0, 1 or 2 arguments. first argument is sonarqube rule-number which you